-Changelogs keep your users informed about updates, fixes, and changes in your software.
-A clear, concise changelog builds trust and improves user engagement.
+Changelogs keep users updated on your software's changes.
+A clear changelog builds trust and boosts user engagement.
 Here's how to do it right:

 - Organize updates by date: List the latest changes first for easy access.